ZeWangEmily/ZeWangEmily.github.io/index.md

 - Ph.D.
 Candidate in Economics, The University of Tokyo, 2023 -
 - M.A. in Economics, The University of Tokyo, 2021 - 2023
-- M.A. in Financial Management, Zhejiang University, 2016 - 2020
+- B.A. in Financial Management, Zhejiang University, 2016 - 2020